-22. CLAIMS AND LITIGATION
+23. CLAIMS AND LITIGATION

-In the ordinary course of business, a number of claims and lawsuits arise from individuals seeking compensation for personal injury, death, and/or property damage resulting from accidents occurring in the operation of the system.
+In the ordinary course of business, several claims and lawsuits arise from individuals seeking compensation for personal injury, death, and/or property damage resulting from accidents occurring in the system's operation.
 In addition, DART has been named as a defendant in a number of lawsuits relating to personnel and contractual matters.
 Management does not believe the outcome of these claims will have a material adverse effect on DART's financial statements.

-23. COMMITMENTS AND CONTINGENCIES
+24. COMMITMENTS AND CONTINGENCIES

-The Board-approved Transit System Plan includes the design and construction of the Silver Line for commuter rail service and the Dallas Central Business District (D2) Alignment for light rail service.
+The Board-approved Transit System Plan includes the design and construction of the Silver Line for commuter rail service and light rail system modernization.
 The Silver Line is a 26-mile regional rail corridor that extends from DFW International Airport through the northern portion of the DART Service Area to the existing DART Red Line, passing through the cities of Grapevine, Coppell, Carrollton, Addison, Dallas, Richardson, and Plano, with 10 proposed stations along the way.
-The D2 alignment will double the downtown LRT capacity and connect Victory Station and the Green Line.
+The Dallas Central Business District (D2) Alignment for light rail service has been replaced by system modernization.
+The D2 alignment was supposed to double the downtown LRT capacity and connect Victory Station and the Green Line.
+However, the pandemic and subsequent changes in ridership and travel patterns have reduced ridership, especially during typical peak commute times.
+The system modernization program includes upgrading the original rail signal system, new state-of-the-art trains, and universal accessibility at all platforms.
 The timing and completion of the Transit System Plan is based on economic assumptions made in DART's 20-Year Financial Plan and the costs of these projects are subject to change based on changing economic conditions.
-The FY 2023 20-Year Financial Plan includes \$9 billion for capital and non-operating projects.
-DART has entered contract commitments for these and other capital developments in the amount of \$1.7 billion and has spent approximately \$885 million of the committed amount as of September 30, 2022.
+The FY 2024 20-Year Financial Plan includes \$9 billion for capital and non-operating projects.
+DART has entered contract commitments for these and other capital developments in the amount of \$2.3 billion and has spent approximately \$1.5 billion of the committed amount as of September 30, 2023.